neilbags/arlec-grid-gld122ha-esphome/README.md

-# Arlec Grid GLD122HA ESPHome
-ESPHome on the Arlec Grid GLD122HA Smart Light (Bunnings Australia)

-This is a screw-type bulb available from Bunnings.
+This is a screw-type Edison E27 RGBWW smart-bulb available from Bunnings

-It contains a Tuya TYWE3L module with an ESP8266 chip:
+It contains a Tuya TYWE3L module with an ESP8266 chip.
+Here is the datasheel for the module:
 [https://developer.tuya.com/en/docs/iot/wb2l-datasheet?id=K9duegc9bualu](https://developer.tuya.com/en/docs/iot/wifie3lpinmodule?id=K9605uj1ar87n)

 Here are the current measurements with the stock firmware: